-As hinted at in the previous full section, it is easy to generalize the Metropolis algorithm to a non-atomic system.
-The numbering is identical to the previous presentation; hence steps 3 and 10 are now missing.
+As hinted at in the previous full section and in the MCMC section of part I of this course, it is easy to generalize the Metropolis algorithm to a non-atomic system.

 We consider a system with a state described by an N-dimensional vector \mathbf{x} , for which the function to be minimized is $f(\mathbf{x})$.
 The function should return a scalar quantity.